elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Set backoffLimit for rclone-jobs to 0.
 - Made dex ID Token expiration time configurable
 - Made dex tokens expiry times configurable
+- Excluded the `gatekeeper-system` namespace from velero backups in the workload cluster.

 ### Fixed